acl-org/emnlp-2023/_pages/faq.md

 Q: I want to commit my ARR submission to EMNLP, and cannot find the submission link.
 {: .question}
-A: You can submit using the same SOFTCONF link as direct submissions.
-See [CFP url](https://softconf.com/emnlp2022/papers/).
+A: This will be available soon.
 {: .answer}

-Q: I am very sorry that we missed the deadline, because of something that we could not foresee.
-{: .question}
-A: We have decdied not to allow late submissions in order to be fair for those who did not write to us.
-Close to the deadline there was a system breakdown at SOFTCONF which caused slow traffic.
-We contacted the SOFTCONF team and extended the submission time by several hours after the system was restored.
-We are sorry if you miss the deadline but wish that you plan early and submit to a next conference!
-{: .answer}

 Q: Can I upload a modified version of our ARR submission?
 {: .question}
-A: No -- we will use the original version and original reviews, since there will be no separate reviewing process for ARR comissions.
+A: No -- we will use the original version and original reviews, since there will be no separate reviewing process for ARR submissions.
 {: .answer}

-Q: The PDF file for ARR commission should contain the full paper or just the limiation and rebuttal sections?
+Q: The PDF file for ARR submission should contain the full paper or just the limiation and rebuttal sections?
 {: .question}
 A: It should only contain the limitation and rebuttal sections.
-{: .answer}

-Q: Policies of Venue Selection for EMNLP
-{: .question}
-A: The primary objective of ACL SIGDAT is to organize conferences to promote research and development of theories and technologies in computational linguistics and natural language processing, as defined in its constitution (https://sigdat.org/constitution).
-The SIGDAT committee, consisting of the president, vice-president, vice-president-elect, and secretary-treasurer, selects conference venues to fulfill its duty.

-The SIGDAT committee selects a conference venue aiming to make the conference productive, safe, affordable, accessible, and enjoyable for the attendees.
-They also take inclusion and diversity very seriously, often reaching out to encourage bids from countries and regions where the conference has not been held, following the ACL constitution. https://aclweb.org/adminwiki/index.php?title=ACL_Constitution

-The selection process generally consists of the following steps.

-1. The committee creates and distributes a "call for bids", ideally two years before the conference.
-For example, this is the call-for-bids for EMNLP 2023: https://www.aclweb.org/portal/content/call-bids-host-emnlp-2023.
-2. After receiving bids, the committee evaluates them and ranks them based on the criteria stated above.
-3. The committee sends the bids to the ACL treasurer and ACL business manager for review.
-4. The committee, ACL treasurer, and business manager have discussions on the selection.
-They also communicate with the bidders when necessary, gathering as much information as is needed to make a decision.
-{: .answer}

-Q: I committed my ARR submission to EMNLP.
-The ARR meta reviews and reviewer comments are all positive.
-However, our submission was not accepted for presentation at the conference.
-Can I know the reason?
-{: .question}
-A: This year we have a highly competitive selection process, with many high-quality submissions.
-However, we can only accommodate a limited number of submissions at the main conference, and therefore the program committee works hard to select the most outstanding submissions In fact, most of the ARR submissions receive positive evaluation, and the senior area chairs worked hard to rank them together with the direct submissions.
-The final rankings are not based solely on the evaluation score.
 {: .answer}

 Q: Do I have additional space for addressing reviewer comments in my final version?